GunelMC/GunelMC/README.md

 **Radiant Group of Hospitals – Private Healthcare Provider** - Nairobi, Kenya (2017)
 _Project Management Consultant – MBA Winter Internship_

+- Worked as part of a 5-person project team to identify and fix operational inefficiencies and bottlenecks at a local hospital.
-- Mapped and analysed patient flow to identify and fix operational inefficiencies/bottlenecks, predict demand and improve the patient experience as part of a 5-person project team.
+- Mapped and analysed patient flow to predict demand and improve the patient experience.

 **US – Azerbaijan Chamber of Commerce – Investment Consulting Group** - Washington DC, USA (2016)
 _Project Management Consultant – MBA Summer Internship_